 After a few hours of sitting in rooms of temperatures varying from quite warm to scorching hot, we went back to Willy's to make Sopa Peruana (Peruvian soup) - a specialty of Willy's home country.
 I can honestly say that Peru is now on my list of places to visit.
 The food is really good!
 The next day we had Pollo Estufado Peruano (Peruvian stuffed chicken) which was also pretty tasty.

 For the last couple days in Stuttgart, I enjoyed a few more cultural delights.
-One was Brazilian chocolate brought our third arrival, Victor.
-He prepared it by melting it down with some other ingredients to make a special dish the name of which I don't remember.
-We also had some Peruvian salad as well as what is probably my favorite German dish - Zwiebelkuchen (onion cake).
+One was Brazilian chocolate brought by our third arrival, Victor.
+He prepared it by melting it down with some other ingredients to make a special dish... the name of which I don't remember.
+We also had some Peruvian salad as well as what is probably one of my favorite German dishes - Zwiebelkuchen (onion cake).
 Willy recommended it to me and, when I saw that it was only a euro, I gladly gave it a try.
 You might think that "onion cake" sounds a bit strange, but actually it's basically just a giant Swabian quiche.
 "Swabian" because, to my great disappointment, I later found out that it's really more of a southern German thing...
 I later found some in Dusseldorf, but it was six euros a slice!
-As I mentioned before, different areas of Germany have their own cultures.
-In the southwest in particular there's a region called Swabia where, from what I'm told, people are notoriously thrifty.
+As I mentioned before, different regions of Germany and Switzerland have their own cultures.
+In the southwest in particular there's a region called Swabia where, from what I'm told, people are notoriously thrifty (according to stereotypes they're even a bit greedy).
 As a result, it seems there's a deal or two to be found in this region- namely, Zwiebelkuchen.

 Wednesday, October 11, 2017